Content tagged with: Nepal

 What are Women's Peace Tables?

-A proven method for women's participation
+A proven instrument for women's participation

-Since 2015, we have been organising Women's Peace Tables with our local project partners with the aim of sustainably strengthening the participation of women in peace processes and making their engagement in peacebuilding visible.
-They have become a proven method for achieving these goals.
+We have been organising Women's Peace Tables with our local partners since 2015, with the aim of strengthening women's participation in peace processes and making their peace work visible.
+They have become a proven instrument for achieving these goals.

 Nepal: Shared pain – shared demands